LitExtension Blog

 You will love Webflow for:

 All the same, Shopify is one of the easiest platforms to get started.
-The setup process is just a breeze, and all elements are laid out nicely.
-Even if you're an eCommerce newcomer with no coding knowledge at all, you can create a Shopify site in just a few simple steps.
+The setup process is smooth, and everything is clearly organized.
+Even if you’re completely new to eCommerce, you can launch a basic store in just a few simple steps using its guided checklist.

 a friendly user dashboard of shopify